 Before entering a classroom to complete supervised clinical experiences, a candidate must apply to the Identification Bureau of the Arkansas State Police for a criminal records check (ASP and FBI) and to the Department of Human Services for a Child Maltreatment Central Registry background check.
 Candidates must successfully complete those background checks in accordance with the Division of Elementary & Secondary Education Rules Governing Background Checks and Licensure Revocation.
 The DESE Background/Fingerprint criminal record checks may be completed at one of the approved Live Scan locations.
-Live Scan sites for the electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.
-The Child Maltreatment Central Registry is completed by paper and the form may be retrieved from the PEP website, see the Child Maltreatment Form.
+Live Scan sites for electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.
+The Child Maltreatment Central Registry is completed online (see Appendix G, pages 53-54).
 The documented maltreatment check and fingerprint background check must be posted on the ADE Arkansas Educator Licensure System's website prior to students receiving confirmation of their assigned school placements.
-For licensure purposes none of the checks may be older than one year at the time of processing.
+For licensure purposes, none of the checks may be older than one year at the time of processing.